jberndsen/storybook-experiment/README.md

 ## Available Scripts

-In the project directory, you can run:
+In this project directory, you can run:

 ### `npm run storybook`